Chinese New Year Tradition - Top 15 Activities/Celebrations for Chinese Lunar New Year

 2. Hanging Red Lanterns

-In Chinese culture, the color red symbolizes good fortune and joy.
+In Chinese culture, red symbolizes good fortune and joy.
 People believe red lanterns can help to drive away evil spirits and bring good luck.
 So people usually hang red lanterns in their houses, parks, and city streets at the Chinese Spring Festival.

 It is said that the higher the lanterns are hung, the luckier the family will be.
 Every year, lantern carnivals and exhibitions are held in parks and other public places, during which lanterns of various colors, patterns, and styles are on display.